Artist of the Month

 Resident Directors

-Jason Villarreal, Resident Director
+Jason Villarreal, Senior Resident Director

 Jason began his journey with the performing arts studying the dance Ballet Folklorico in his hometown and Texas border city, Edinburg.
 In 2006 he moved to Dallas to attend The University of Texas at Arlington where he graduated with a BFA in Theatre Performance.
 After graduation, Jason received roles performing in several national tours including Dora The Explorer (Tico The Squirrel), Rapunzel, A Very Hairy Fairy Tale (Socretese), and A Christmas Story.